-Our failure, or our advisor's or sponsor's failure, to operate successfully or profitably could have a material adverse effect on our ability to generate cash flow to make distributions to our stockholders and could cause you to lose all or a portion of your investment in our shares.
+Our failure, or our advisor's or sponsor's failure, to operate successfully or profitably could have a material adverse effect on our ability to generate cash flow to make distributions to our stockholders and could cause you to lose all or a portion of your investments in our shares.

-Our success depends on the performance of our sponsor and Moody National affiliates.
+Our success depends on the performance of our sponsor and affiliates of our sponsor.

 Our ability to achieve our investment objectives and to pay distributions depends upon the performance of our advisor, our sponsor and other affiliates of our sponsor, and any adverse change in their financial health could cause our operations to suffer.
 Our sponsor and its other affiliates are sensitive to trends in the general economy, as well as the real estate and credit markets.
-The most recent market downturn has adversely impacted, and could continue to adversely impact, certain prior real estate programs of our sponsor's affiliates, resulting in a decrease or deferral of distributions with respect to such programs.
+The recession that began in 2008, which we refer to as the "Great Recession," and the related real estate market downturn adversely impacted certain prior real estate programs of our sponsor's affiliates, resulting in a decrease or deferral of distributions with respect to such programs.
 Certain prior real estate programs have also requested additional cash infusions from investors to fund outstanding debt service payments.
 Further such requests may be necessary in the future depending upon the then-current economic conditions.
 These adverse developments have resulted in a reduction in payments to investors for certain prior real estate programs.